-When the Frenchman received threatening and racist messages earlier this year, he reported it to the Premier League via its online abuse reporting system for players and their families.
+When the Frenchman received threatening and racist messages last year, he reported it to the Premier League via its online abuse reporting system for players and their families.

 As a result, an official police complaint was filed, with the Premier League supporting all subsequent legal action.

-Maupay is backing the League’s call to fans and the wider public to challenge and report racism wherever it takes place, as part of the next phase of its No Room For Racism initiative.
+Maupay is backing the League's call to fans and the wider public to challenge and report racism wherever it takes place, as part of the ongoing No Room For Racism initiative.

 "It is important to show the people that if you say something bad, something racist, there will be consequences and you will have to face your actions," said Maupay.